-RATIONALE: This condition is to be used in all cases where conditions of the Uniform Standards Related to Substance Abuse are required.
+RATIONALE: This condition is to be used in cases where the grounds for discipline involve drugs and/or alcohol, and where the conditions of the Uniform Standards Related to Substance Abuse apply.

 11.12.
 Ongoing Treatment Support Group Program [uniform standard #5]